 Contract Performance Management

 The most effective strategy for disputes prevention and promoting efficiency in your business is to understand your contractual obligations and the long-term risks of non-compliance.
+After lawyers rigorously negotiate what their clients will and will not do, the contract is signed, sealed, and stashed away.
+The more important the contract, the more securely it is filed, but almost impossible to retrieve.
+If you cannot retrieve it, why retain it?

-First, define the contract responsibilities.
+We define the contract responsibilities.
 Who is in charge of the contract creation, the contract approval, the storage/archiving/reporting, renewal, and destruction of contracts?

 "According to a survey conducted by The Global Contract Management Association, companies lose on average 20% of the value expected from a contract, 12% on hard leakage (e.g. invoicing errors and price adjustments), and 8% on soft leakage (eg. delivery failures, poor experience)."